 Each child completes two multiple-choice ability tests, of about the same level of difficulty.
 Both tests assess the child’s ability in:

 Each test lasts 45 to 50 minutes and is divided into separately timed sections covering the three elements.

-For this academic year the Secondary Transfer test will take place on Thursday 9th September.
-There will be a practice test on Tuesday 7th September.
+For this academic year the Secondary Transfer test took place on Thursday 14th September.
+There was also a practice test on Tuesday 12th September.

 No school in the County is allowed to teach to the test, coach children or recommend tutors.
 You have the option of whether your child sits the Secondary Transfer Test or not.